redox-os/orbtk-book/src/de/ch02-02-workspace-orbtk-core.md

 property inside your rust code, or while referencing to definitions using a **style** property.
 Please take into account, that a given **style** definition will take precedence over all explicitly defined property elements inside the code.
-OrbTK will not respect a mixture of both declarations.
+OrbTk will not respect a mixture of both declarations.

 ### The absolute placement